Gaboon Viper vs. Mongoose: Who Would Win in a Fight?

 Gaboon vipers can blend in with leaf litter.

 The key factors in a fight between a Gaboon viper and a mongoose will boil down to speed and power.
-However, we need to look at five different facets of these animals to determine who has the advantages in these areas and others.
+However, we need to look at five different facets of these animals to determine which has the advantages in these areas and others.
 We will examine five total elements that will tell us all we need to know about this battle.

-Gaboon Viper vs Mongoose: Size
+Gaboon Viper vs. Mongoose: Size

-Gaboon Viper vs Mongoose: Speed and Movement
+Gaboon Viper vs. Mongoose: Speed and Movement

 A mongoose is faster than a Gaboon viper.
 The maximum speed of a mongoose is about 20 miles per hour, and they run with a low, gliding gait, keeping their head close to the ground.
-A Gaboon viper can move at speeds of less than 5 miles per hour, and it is known for being a slow, sluggish reptile.
+A Gaboon viper can move at speeds of less than five miles per hour, and it is known for being a slow, sluggish reptile.

-Gaboon Viper vs Mongoose: Defenses
+Gaboon Viper vs. Mongoose: Defenses

 The mongoose has better defenses than a Gaboon viper.
-This mammal has thick fur that will help deter bites and holds as well as a limited resistance to snake venom in some cases.
+This mammal has thick fur that will help deter bites and holds, as well as a limited resistance to snake venom in some cases.
 Moreover, it has great speed and agility to dodge attacks, even those from the dreaded king cobra.

-Gaboon Viper vs Mongoose: Offensive Capabilities
+Gaboon Viper vs. Mongoose: Offensive Capabilities

 The mongoose is a very straightforward attacker.
 This creature chases down, harries, and waits for the perfect moment to deliver a fatal, skull-breaking bite.
 And it can do just that with its four powerful incisors, the ability to smell prey that is burrowed, and enhanced speed and agility.

-Gaboon Viper vs Mongoose: Predatory Behavior
+Gaboon Viper vs. Mongoose: Predatory Behavior

 The Gaboon viper is an ambush predator that waits for prey to get close before delivering a lightning-fast bite.
 It does not let go when it bites its prey, though.
 It holds them and delivers massive amounts of venom to their system.